jundalisay/superb/content/en/research/mohammad/quran/sura-056.md

-56. THE INEVITABLE (al-Waqi’ah)
+---
+title: "THE INEVITABLE (al-Waqi’ah)"
+heading: "Chapter 56a of the Quran Simplified"
+date: 2022-01-31
+image: "/covers/quran.jpg"
+description: "This is the Book in which there is no doubt, a guide for the righteous."
+linkb: /research/mohammad/quran/
+linkbtext: "Index"
+linkf: /research/mohammad/quran/
+linkftext: "Index"
+---

-1. When the inevitable occurs, the low will be raised high.
+{{< s v="1" >}}  When the inevitable occurs, the low will be raised high.

 The earth will be shaken with a shock.

 the mountains are crushed and crum- 6.
 And they become scattered dust.
-39. A
-4. When
-7. And
+39. A{{< s v="4" >}}  When

-you become three classes.
+7. And you become three classes.

-8. Those on the Right—what of those on the
+8. Those on the Right—what of those on the Right?
-Right?

 9-10.
-And those on the Left—what of those on the
-Left?
-The forerunners are the nearest.
+And those on the Left—what of those on the Left?
+The forerunners are the nearest.{{< s v="11" >}}
-11.

 The Gardens of Bliss with luxurious furnishings throng with the ancients and a small band of the latecomers.
 They recline on those furnishings, facing each other.